 This guest post is by Brooke Mullen, a young woman who is diagnosed with autism and plans to attend Lesley University.
 Mullen is applying for the Spring 2024 Making a Difference Autism Scholarship via the nonprofit KFM Making a Difference started by me, Kerry Magro.
 I was nonverbal till 2.5 and diagnosed with autism at 4, and you can read more about my organization here.
 Autistics on Autism: Stories You Need to Hear About What Helped Them While Growing Up and Pursuing Their Dreams, our nonprofit’s new book, was released on March 29, 2022, on Amazon here for our community to enjoy featuring the stories of 100 autistic adults.

 At a young age, I knew I was different from everybody else.
-When I was very young, I had early intervention.
-Once I became the rightful age to start school I was put on an IEP.
-All throughout elementary school I did summer school.
+When I was very young, I had an early intervention.
+Once I became the right age to start school, I was put on an IEP.
+All throughout elementary school, I did summer school.
 I made it to 5th grade without knowing my consonant sounds.

-When my mother found that out she was recommended to a tutor.
-She decided to check it out and then, realized it’s going to be the right fit for me.
+When my mother found that out, she was recommended to a tutor.
+She decided to check it out and then realized it’s going to be the right fit for me.
 The next thing she decided to do was sign me up for it and it was the best thing she did for me.
-From towards the end of 5th grade all the way up to 8th grade I did two grade levels a year.
+Towards the end of 5th grade all the way up to 8th grade, I did two grade levels a year.

 I even went to my tutor’s office over the summer for two hours Monday – Thursday.
 Also, at the same time, I went to a summer camp.
 I enjoyed going to this camp for seven years.
 All throughout middle school I did theater.